apisearch-io/docs/src/content/index.md

 docker exec -i -t $(docker ps -qf "name=apisearch_server") /easy-setup.sh
 ```

+> Check the output of the command.
+You will see that the system has generated
+> you a random app_id and a random index_id for security reasons.
+> Use them in your next commands.

 It is important the output of this command execution.
 The command will generate
 you some random tokens for your application.
 To start fast with a simple demo,
 you should use the admin one for indexing and deleting from your private